 This Web site is meant to assist members in pursuing these objectives and to promote greater communication amongst the Society’s members.

-The 52nd General Meeting of the Society will take place in Dhaka, Bangladesh the week of September 5th, 2016.
+The 52nd General Meeting of the Society will take place in London, United Kingdom the week of December 12th, 2016.

 The meeting agenda and documentation will be posted under the Meetings section of this web site.